 - Use brown sugar instead of granulated, or split the difference and use half of both

-Homemade cranberry sauce isn’t just for turkey.
-Have you ever topped vanilla ice cream with it, or swirled it into plain Greek yogurt?
+This delicious condiment isn’t just for serving with turkey.
+Have you ever served it over vanilla ice cream or swirled it into plain Greek yogurt?
 You don’t know what you’re missing!

-- You can freeze this in a freezer-safe container for up to two months.
+- You can freeze prepared sauce in a freezer-safe container for up to two months.

 - Defrost in the fridge, or reheat on the stovetop.
 It might be a little watery, but it’ll still be good.